Financial help from the federal government

 - Qualification is based on your income and family size, where you live, other coverage that is available to you, and if you are a U.S. citizen or legal resident in the U.S.

 - You can apply for financial help through your state or federal marketplace.

 - You can only get financial help when you buy coverage through the marketplaces.

 For some general income guidelines and to see if you qualify for federal financial help, visit buykp.org.
 You can also compare plans, calculate your rate, or apply online.

-Marketplaces are federally or state-run markets where you can shop, compare, and buy individual, family, or group health care coverage.
-They are sometimes called “exchanges.”
+Health benefit exchanges are federally or state-run exchanges where you can shop, compare, and buy individual, family, or group health care coverage.
+They are sometimes called “marketplaces.”

 - You can choose a plan based on price, benefits, quality, and other features that are important to you.

-- You can purchase Kaiser Permanente plans directly through us, and they are also available through the marketplaces.
-To qualify for financial assistance from the federal government, you must purchase a plan through your marketplace.
+- You can purchase Kaiser Permanente plans directly through us, and they are also available through the health benefit exchanges.
+To qualify for financial assistance from the federal government, you must purchase a plan through your exchange.